 Country Current laws and regulations for the use of UAVs in pepfar countries Honduras No specific regulations are currently known.
-India Draft regulations are summarized as follows: All unmanned aircraft intended to be operated in India will require a unique identification number (UIN) issued from Directorate of General Civil Aviation (DGCA).
-The UIN can be granted only to a citizen of India or a company or a body corporate provided that: A. It is registered and has its principal place of business within India; B. Its chairman and at least two-thirds of its directors are citizens of India; and, C. Its substantial ownership and effective control are vested in Indian nationals.
-The following documents are required to be submitted to DGCA for issue of UIN: A. Address of operator along with contact details with valid identity proof.
+India Draft regulations are summarized as follows: • All unmanned aircraft intended to be operated in India will require a unique identification number (UIN) issued from Directorate of General Civil Aviation (DGCA).
+The UIN can be granted only to a citizen of India or a company or a body corporate provided that: A. It is registered and has its principal place of business within India; B. Its chairman and at least two-thirds of its directors are citizens of India; and, C. Its substantial ownership and effective control are vested in Indian nationals. • The following documents are required to be submitted to DGCA for issue of UIN: A. Address of operator along with contact details with valid identity proof.
 In case of a company/ organization, TIN number will be accepted; B. Purpose of operation of UAV; C. Specification of UAS (manufacturer name, type, model number, year of manufacture, weight and size, type of propulsion system, flying capabilities in terms of maximum endurance, range and height, etc. including details of equipment); D. Verification of character and antecedents of the operator and remote pilots from local subdivisional police office; E. Permission for all frequencies used in UAS operations from the Department of Telecommunication (Wireless Planning and Coordination Wing); F. Copy of Unmanned Aircraft Flight Manual (UAFM); and G. Copy of manufacturer's maintenance guidelines for UAS.
 The identification plate (made of fireproof material) inscribed with UIN and RFID tag or SIM shall be affixed to the UA and appropriate makes to identify ownership.
 All civil UA operations at or above 200 ft above ground level in uncontrolled airspace for any purpose whatsoever will require a UA operator permit UAOP from DGCA.
 Operation of civil UA in controlled airspace is restricted.
-The following entities will not require UAOP from DGCA: A. Ci B. Model aircraft operating below 200 ft above ground level in uncontrolled airspace & indoor UA for recreational purposes only.
+The following entities will not require UAOP from DGCA: A. Civil UA operations below 200 ft above ground level in uncontrolled airspace and clear of notified prohibited, restricted and danger areas as well as Temporary Segregated Areas (TSA) and Temporary Reserved Areas (TRA).
+In addition, the operator shall obtain permission from local administration, the concerned ADC.
+B. Model aircraft operating below 200 ft above ground level in uncontrolled airspace & indoor UA for recreational purposes only.
 (Aero modeling activities carried out within the premises of educational institutions will be considered as recreational purposes).
 Indonesia UAVs are being used by the government in numerous settings (primarily for military and, recently, poaching observations) but no formal regulations could be found.
 Jamaica Flight Safety Notification FSN-GN-2015-01 Revision 1, Apr 20, 2015 Flight Safety Notification General Operations of Unmanned Aerial Vehicles "These guidelines apply to all persons who operate Unmanned Aerial Vehicles, including: A. Recreational or Hobbyists: Persons who operate model aircraft or Unmanned Aerial Vehicles solely for recreational purposes.
 B. Professional (commercial and non-commercial) operators: Persons or companies that operate Unmanned Aerial Vehicles for any non-recreational purpose, including business-related activities such as, but not limited to, aerial photography, surveillance, geometric surveys, power line inspections, crop observations and research and development activities.
 N.B Item 2 requires Special Aerial Work Permits, which are granted by the Jamaica Civil Aviation Authority (JCAA), subject to the operators meeting specific criteria."